Ayana/my-gatsby-site-blog/content/blog/about.md

 ---
 Hello world!
 I'm Ayaos from Japan.

-This is still under construction content.
+This content is still under construction.

-I developed this website because I'm still new to React and Gatsby and need to understand how it works.
+I developed this website because I'm still new to React and Gatsby, and need to understand how it works.

 I'm going to update this website when I have time sometimes.